Foods That Can Prevent Glaucoma: A Complete Guide to Eye-Healthy Nutrition

 V. Dietary Tips for Glaucoma Patients

-- Adopt a balanced and varied diet.
+- Adopt a balanced and varied diet rich in vitamins and antioxidants.

-- Stay hydrated by drinking plenty of water.
+- Stay hydrated by drinking plenty of water daily.